Getting Acquainted with Shapes, Pattern Fills, Layers, and Brushes

-Click on the Shape tool (highlighted in red below) to open the drop-down menu of the many shapes that are available in Photoshop.
+Click on the Shape tool (highlighted in red below) to open the drop-down menu of the many shapes that are available in Elements.
 Select the Rectangle Tool.

 On the color palette choose a foreground color that you want your house to be.
 Don't waste too much time on this because later we will fill the house in with a pattern fill.
 I choose a light beige.

-Click on the canvas and while holding down the left mouse, drag out the base of your house.
+Click on the canvas and while holding down the left mouse, drag out the bottom of your house.

-At the layers palette you will see that Layer 1 is named Shape 1.
+At the layers palette you will see that Layer 1and a layer name Shape 1 above it.
 Double click the name Shape 1 and rename it House Base.

 Click back on the shapes tool and select the Polygon tool .
 On the settings panel at the top of the document window make sure you set 3 for the number of sides.
-Notice the color you selected for your foreground color is shown in the option settings.
-Don't worry about the color at this time because a pattern fill will be used as the fill color.
+Notice the color you selected for your foreground color is shown in the option settings:

 Now again simply left click you mouse and drag out your triangle.
 Don't worry if it does not appear the way you want it to.
 We will use the free transform tool to set the triangle correctly on top of the house.
-Once your triangle is drawn out select Image > Free Transform Path (Ctrl + T):
+Once your triangle is drawn out select Image > Transform Shape > Free Transform Shape (Ctrl + T).